 Seasons at Lava Creek Lodge

-Lava Creek Lodge is all about offering some of the finest, most remote, lightly-fished fly fishing for king and silver salmon in Alaska.
-King salmon (Chinook) season usually starts in mid-June and runs strong through mid-July, and there are plenty of big chrome kings available throughout those dates.
+Lava Creek Lodge is all about offering some of the finest, most remote, lightly-fished fly fishing for king, chum and silver salmon in Alaska.
+King salmon (Chinook) season starts in early June and runs strong through mid-July, and there are plenty of big chrome kings available throughout those dates.

 These are typical Peninsula Cohos, and they love to smash top-water streamers and stripped streamers alike.
 This fishing can be fast and furious, and one has to pace themselves – the numbers and size of these salmon will hurt you!
 As with many Peninsula fisheries, the run remains strong through the end of September, with progressively increasing numbers of fish stacking into these short coastal rivers.
 We prefer single-handed 8-wt rods for silvers, with most situations calling for the use of floating lines.
 A 15-ft Type 3 sinking tip can be a useful backup line.

-Grand Slam Weeks are between king and silver season, mid-July through mid-August.
-These weeks are offered at a substantially reduced rate ($900 savings) and specifically target ocean-bright chum salmon, trophy-sized Dolly Varden, rainbow trout, and grayling.
+Grand Slam Weeks are between king and silver season, mid-July through mid- August.
+These weeks are offered at a substantially reduced rate ($1,100 savings) and specifically target ocean-bright chum salmon, and trophy-sized Dolly Varden.
 These weeks are perfect for fly fishers, families and young anglers wanting lots of action on big, ocean-bright salmon, as well as a mixed bag of other species in the event they grow tired of hauling in savage-fighting chums.

 Getting to Lava Creek Lodge

-Upon arrival to Lava Creek Lodge you will be met by Phil and Beth Byrd, owners of the lodge, and shown to your cabin, where you’ll have a chance to get settled in, unpack, and ready your gear for the action-packed week of fly fishing ahead of you.
-A light lunch will be served in the dining room.
-Your arrival day is considered a non-fishing day.
-Phil will give a brief orientation of the lodge facilities and outline the daily fishing schedule.
-The rest of the day is at your leisure.
+Upon arrival to Lava Creek Lodge you will be shown to your cabin, where you’ll have a chance to get settled in, unpack, and ready your gear for the action-packed week of fly fishing ahead of you.
+A light lunch will be served in the main lodge.

 Lodging at Lava Creek Lodge

-The lodge complex features 24-hour electricity, hot and cold running water including comfortable showers, limited wifi (adequate to send and receive emails) and facetime phone service (no cell reception), and all of the buildings are heated.
-It’s not fancy, but it is new, comfortable, and dry, and offers spectacular views of the coastal range and ancient Aniakchak Volcano rising 4,400 feet from sea level, separating the Pacific Ocean from the Bering Sea.
+The lodge complex features 24-hour electricity and limited WiFi (adequate to send and receive emails) and facetime phone service (no cell reception), and all of the buildings are heated.
+The entire lodge complex is not fancy, but it is new, comfortable, dry, warm and offers spectacular views of the coastal range and ancient Aniakchak Volcano rising 4,400 feet from sea level, separating the Pacific Ocean from the Bering Sea.

 Typical Fishing Day at Lava Creek Lodge

-The angling package at Lava Creek Lodge includes three days guided fishing on the home waters and three days guided fly-out fishing on regional rivers.
-After a hearty breakfast, you'll put on your waders on the porch of your cabin, grab your tackle, and take the short walk down to where the jet boats and float plane will be awaiting to whisk you to a seemingly endless supply of picture-perfect runs, and deep pools.
+The angling package at Lava Creek Lodge includes a combination of guided fishing on the home waters and, weather permitting, some possible fly-out fishing on regional rivers.
+After a hearty breakfast, you'll put on your waders on the porch of your cabin, grab your tackle, and take the short walk down to where the jet boats and/or plane will be awaiting to whisk you to a seemingly endless supply of picture-perfect runs and pools.
 The guides will have you moving all day, jumping from one piece of water to the next with their boats, then getting out and wading.
 It is not unusual to cover miles of river in a day.

 The Chinook salmon fishing at Lava Creek Lodge is classic down and across swing-fishing with a double handed rod or appropriate single handed stick.
 In some situations, especially in this type of fishing, a double handed rod is a better tool.
 The rivers we fish are not fast or terribly deep, and usually light sink-tips are all you need to get your fly into the correct water column.
 Additionally, the rivers we fish are not terribly wide, so long and difficult casts are not needed to be successful.